What is calcium?

 • Stress fractures

-Can I give my dog an excessive amount of calcium?
+Can I give my dog an excess amount of calcium?

 Too much calcium can cause your dog to develop problems like kidney stones.
-It also can cause large breeds to grow too quickly for his or her bones and joints to develop properly. this will cause problems like hip dysplasia, osteochondrosis, and hypertrophic osteodystrophy in adulthood.
+It may lead to problems like hip dysplasia, osteochondrosis, and hypertrophic osteodystrophy in adult dogs which are fed with excess calcium in their young age.

 How much calcium do puppies need?

-Calcium is a crucial nutrient for growth and development, so puppies often need quite adult dogs.
+Calcium is a crucial nutrient for growth and development, so puppies often need quite good amount of calcium than adult dogs.
 However, it’s best to avoid giving calcium supplements to a growing puppy.
 Why?
 Because puppy foods already contain high levels of calcium.
-Giving, even more, can add up to an excessive amount of.
+Giving, even more, can add up to an excessive amount.

-Yes, because it affects bone growth and development and may leave your dog with bone density problems. it’s going to also affect how your puppy absorbs other important minerals, like zinc.
-Another blow to their overall wellbeing.
+Yes, because it affects bone growth and development and may leave your dog with bone density problems.
+Excess amounts of calcium can affect the absorption of other important minerals like zinc debilitating the condition.

 Should I give my dog calcium supplements?

-If your adult dog eats a healthy, diet, there’s probably no got to add a calcium supplement to their routine.
-There are a few exceptions:
+If your dog eats a healthy nutritious diet, there’s probably no need to add any calcium supplements to their routine.
+Considering few exceptions like:

-- Calcium deficiency – if your dog’s affected by a big lack of calcium, a supplement is often an honest thanks to redressing the balance.
+- Calcium deficiency – if your dog shows bone or teeth deformities like weak, easily broken, soft, fractured, etc., calcium supplemention is often an honest thanks to redressing the balance.

 ME & MY CALCIUM